 Females place their nests in trees around six feet above the ground, most likely in a fork with plenty of vegetation.
 She makes a cup-shaped nest from twigs and other plant material.

-Scientific Name
+Classification and Scientific Name

 The orange tanager (Thlypopsis sordida) is from the Thraupidae family, which encompasses a large portion of neotropical perching birds.
 Its genus, Thlypopsis, included eight tanager species, of which the orange-headed tanager is the type species.
 It’s Ancient Greek for an unknown small bird.
-Its specific name, Sordida, is Latin for “dirty” or “shabby.”
+Its specific name, sordida, is Latin for “dirty” or “shabby.”
 The orange tanager has three recognized subspecies.

 Size, Appearance, & Behavior

 This small tanager measures 5.1 inches and weighs 0.49 to 0.67 ounces, with an unknown wingspan.
 Adult males have orangish-yellow heads with buff to white underparts and sandy-gray upper parts.
-And females and immatures have duller undersides and less extensive yellow coloring on their heads.
+Females and immatures have duller undersides and less extensive yellow coloring on their heads.
 This species also has small, thin bills, rotund bodies, and medium-sized tails.
 The orange tanager is moderately social, often found in pairs or small groups of three or four.
 They sometimes forage in mixed-species flocks.
 They glean for insects in trees, and you can hear their rapid, high-pitched calls while perched on a branch or mid-flight.

 Migration Pattern and Timing